To enhance local affordability. To foster inclusive communities.

 HFAs can target many development attributes through preferences in their QAPs, including:

-• Specific types of activities (preservation, new construction)
+• Specific types of activities (preservation, new construction).

-• Development in specific locations (near public transit, job centers, good schools; in neighborhoods covered by a concerted community revitalization plan);
+• Development in specific locations (near public transit, job centers, good schools; in neighborhoods covered by a concerted community revitalization plan).

-• Housing for specific types of populations (large families, seniors, people experiencing homelessness);
+• Housing for specific types of populations (large families, seniors, people experiencing homelessness).

-• Projects that include certain features (environmentally friendly materials, community space)
+• Projects that include certain features (environmentally friendly materials, community space).

 Depending on how the application scoring process is structured, these preferences can have a substantial impact on which projects are proposed and which applicants receive LIHTC awards.
 In jurisdictions where competition for the 9 percent LIHTC is very strong, optional characteristics that receive preferential consideration often become de facto eligibility requirements that developers strive to incorporate whenever feasible.
-As a result, all of the preferences and terminology included in a QAP should be well-defined to ensure the issuing agency’s priorities are clear and development of LIHTC units fulfills state and local goals.
+As a result, all of the preferences and terminology included in a QAP should be well-defined to ensure the issuing agency’s priorities are clear and the development of LIHTC units fulfills state and local goals.

 HFAs can also take steps to structure the LIHTC application process in a way that reduces applicants’ costs and administrative burden.
 In many cases, developers applying for LIHTCs also seek other forms of public financing to fill funding gaps.
 Some HFAs allow developers to simultaneously apply for multiple programs, including the LIHTC program, with a single uniform application.
-Adopting this approach requires coordination and cooperation across program staff, but can significantly streamline the application process for affordable housing providers.
+Adopting this approach requires coordination and cooperation across program staff, but it can significantly streamline the application process for affordable housing providers.

 Eligibility